 It is highly recommended to arrive with your transport in the area as the locals are at war with 'Online Taxis' and local taxis charge about 5-8x (not a typo) of Grab and GoJek.
 The local 'taxi mafia' is convinced that if your are rich enough (or dumb enough) to come to Southern Bali without your own car you should pay up for it or take up the stray dogs on your own.
 My children and I were literally pulled out of car at night and left tour own devices as we had the audacity to ignore a hand-made 'no Grab' sign.
 A local ride back to the airport will cost about $60 instead of the $8-10 that it would cost with Grab.

 Karma Kandara Hotel

-All the way down at the southern tip of Bali sits Karma Kandara Hotel.
-It’s an architectural marvel, to begin with, and is one of the few places that has its own elevator to their private beach (though the surf can be rough).
+Down at the southern tip of Bali sits Karma Kandara Hotel.
+It's an architectural marvel, to begin with, and is one of the few places that has its elevator to their private beach (though the surf can be rough).